mishikabhandari/ROCK-PAPER-SCISSORS-GAME-PROJECT-USING-HTML-CSS-JAVASCRIPT/README.md

 Usage:

 Clone the repository to your local machine.
-Open the index.html file in a web browser to start playing.
+Open the rock_paper_scissors.html file in a web browser to start playing.

 How to Play:

 Click on your choice (Rock, Paper, or Scissors).
-The computer will randomly select its choice.
-The winner of the round will be displayed, and the scores will be updated.
+The computer will randomly select its choice. the scores will be updated.
 Keep playing to see if you can beat the computer!
-Screenshots: Include screenshots of the game in action to showcase its appearance and gameplay.

 Contributions:

 Contributions to this project are welcome.
 Feel free to fork the repository, make improvements, and submit pull requests.

-Author: MUHAMMAD USMAN
+Author: MISHIKA BHANDARI

 Acknowledgments: